Skip to content

 • Always plan before writing.
 5 minutes of planning saves 15 minutes of rewriting.

-• The last 10 minutes matter most.
+• The last few minutes matter most.
 This is when you catch grammar errors, replace weak words, and fix paragraphing.

-Skim all sections5 minQuick overview of the entire paper
+Skim all parts5 minQuick overview of the entire paper

-Review all answers15 minCheck for blank spaces, grammar, spelling
+Review all answers10 minCheck for blank spaces and transfer errors

 Key Rules for the Reading Paper (Paper 1)